Create an inexpensive and realistic brick wall, by following these easy steps outlined below.

 - Classic caramel acrylic paint

 Using a measuring tape decide on a brick size.
-My brick was three inches in height with various lengths.
+This brick was three inches in height with various lengths.
 Measure out the height of the brick along the wall with a measuring tape and mark it vertically with a pencil.

 Don’t take off the tape!
 Leaving the tape on will help you paint the bricks faster.
-I lucky though about this before completely taking of the first row of tape!

 Either water down your color in a cup or use very little paint on your paint brush.
 You can also whitewash all the brick after you are done painting.
-I used a very small amount of caramel acrylic paint on a large paint brush and lightly painted across each row.

 Remove the tape and voila!

 To prevent any dust from occurring, add polycrylic to all the brick.
-I might change the color of my brick, so I have yet to complete this step.